 The Play Therapy Certificate offers graduate students in the M.A.
-Counseling and M.A. in Marriage and Family Therapy programs as well as mental health professionals in the community the opportunity to complete the educational requirements to become a Registered Play Therapist.
+Counseling, M.A. in Marriage and Family Therapy, and MSW programs as well as mental health professionals in the community the opportunity to complete the educational requirements to become a Registered Play Therapist.
 Working as a Play Therapist requires specialized training which most mental health professionals do not receive in their degree programs.

 This certificate offers mental health professionals the education they need to serve our younger generations with competence.
 This certificate offers students, alumni, and community mental health professionals to have specific training in play therapy in order to serve our younger generation competently.

 Graduates of the Certificate in Play Therapy will: